davemacdo/Composition-Curriculum/Comp II Class/Unit 1/Unit 1 Overview.md

 ## Further Listening

-These will not be directly discussed in class, but you should study these recordings while working on the unit project (during lesson weeks).
-They may appear on the final listening examination as well.
-You are responsible for knowing them on the listening exam, along with
+These will not be directly discussed in class; but, you should study these recordings while working on the unit project (during lesson weeks).
+They may appear on the final listening exam as well.
+You are responsible for knowing them, along with the in-class listening (above).

 - Cage: _Sonatas and Interludes_
 - Crumb: _Vox Balanae_